fireship-io/fireship.io/hugo/content/lessons/angular-testing-guide-including-firebase/index.md

 ## The End

-That's it for component testing basics.
+That's it for the basics of component testing.
 Let me know if you have any questions in the comments or chat with me on Slack.